-Table 11-18 Roll Statuses
+Table 11-19 Roll Statuses

-State Description ROLL_PENDING Roll is awaiting completion or cancellation.
-ROLL_COMPLETED Roll is complete.
-Click the Finish button.
-ROLL_CANCELLED Roll has been canceled.
-TL1_ROLL A TL1 roll was initiated.
+State Description TL1_ROLL A TL1 roll was initiated.
 Note If a roll is created using TL1, a CTC user cannot complete or cancel the roll.
 Also, if a roll is created using CTC, a TL1 user cannot complete or cancel the roll.
 You must use the same interface to complete or change a roll.
 INCOMPLETE This state appears when the underlying circuit becomes incomplete.
 To correct this state, you must fix the underlying circuit problem before the roll state will change.
 For example, a circuit traveling on Nodes A, B, and C can become INCOMPLETE if Node B is rebooted.
 The cross-connect information is lost on Node B during a reboot.
 The Roll State on Nodes A and C will change to INCOMPLETE.

 You can only reroute circuits in the DISCOVERED status.
-You cannot reroute circuits that are in the ROLL_PENDING status.
+You cannot reroute circuits that are in the ROLL\PENDING status.

-11.17.3 Single and Dual Rolls
+11.18.3 Single and Dual Rolls